-The applicant submitted the following project description:
+The applicant submitted the following project description (based on an earlier version of the proposal):

 Smoke Daddies is a new restaurant business located at 602 7th St. - Oregon City, OR 97045 and is proposing three (3) new signs on the building at the mentioned address.
 This structure is in the MUC-1 (commercial) zone.
 It is also Historic in nature and falls under the regulations of the ZONE.